 Smoke meets smoke.
-If you're a fan of peated Scotch Whisky, this combination could be the perfect choice for you.
+If you're a fan of peated Scotch, this combination could be the perfect choice for you.

-Peated Islay Whiskey has this typical dry smoky flavor combined with iodine.
-When mixed with a well-crafted Porter beer, that makes for a great Boilermaker Pairing.
+Peated Islay Whisky has this typical dry, smoky flavor combined with iodine.
+Mixed with a well-crafted Porter beer, that makes for a great Boilermaker Pairing.
 Both elements complement each other beautifully, creating a fantastic drinking experience.

 Pairing up a quality Irish Whiskey with a Pale Ale is a delightful thing.
-The delicate notes of malt, brown sugar and toffee in the Teeling's small-batch Whiskey with the more yeast-forward and "bready" beer are an exceptional boilermaker pairing.
+The delicate notes of malt, brown sugar, and toffee in Teeling's small-batch whiskey with the more yeast-forward and "bready" beer are an exceptional boilermaker pairing.

-Malty beer and sherried Whiskey.
+Malty beer meets sherried whiskey!
 This Boilermaker with Gaffel Kölsch & Glendronach 12 is a prime example of two components complementing each other.

-The malt-forward beer enhances the malt notes in Glendronach 12, creating a sweet and malty flavor combination.
-In addition, the fruity notes of the Whiskey lend complexity making this an excellent Boilermaker pairing.
+The malt-forward beer enhances the malt notes in Glendronach 12, creating a sweet and malty combination.
+The fruity notes of the whiskey bring complexity and make this an excellent Boilermaker pairing.

-The sweet and bold taste of Eagle Rare with notes of toffee, corn, and caramel complement the richness of Guinness beautifully.
-The stout beer has strong coffee and chocolate notes and a unique, super velvety texture.
+The sweet and bold taste of Eagle Rare carries notes of toffee, corn, and caramel, which complements the richness of Guinness beautifully.
+The stout beer has strong coffee and chocolate notes and a super velvety texture.

 Two contrasting elements that, put together, create a great Boilermaker.
 As a substitute for the Eagle Rare 10, you can use Woodford's Reserve Double Oak Bourbon.
 This combination is almost as good as the other combo.

 It is not for everyone, and lovers of traditional beers might argue that Weisse Raspberry is not an actual beer.
-Still, for everyone else, this certainly is a very interesting take on a Boilermaker.
+Nevertheless, this is an intriguing take on a Boilermaker.